 By Hardik Rajgor Mar.
 13, 2018

 Waivers are par for the course in our country.
+The Madhya Pradesh CM Kamal Nath, after winning a hotly contested election, announced loan waivers in his state.
 We give them more often than Duterte hands out the death penalty.
-In the last year alone, Uttar Pradesh announced a debt waiver of ₹36,400 crore, Punjab of ₹10,000 crores, Karnataka of ₹8,165 crores and Rajasthan of ₹8,000 crores.
-Maharashtra, currently in the eye of the storm, had announced a debt waiver of ₹30,500 crores just last July.
+In the last year alone, Uttar Pradesh announced a debt waiver of ₹36,400 crore, Punjab of ₹10,000 crore, Maharashtra of ₹30,500 crore, Rajasthan of ₹8,000 crore and HD Kumaraswamy’s Karnataka government waived off ₹34,000 crore.

 It is easy to see just how far loan waivers have solved the problems of our farmers, the most disenfranchised of Indians.
 The protests across the country are a result of our systemic failure to address concerns in the agriculture sector, pushing farmers to a corner.
 Organised protests are one way of registering their distress, an attempt to stake a claim to their basic rights of existence and dignity.
 On the extreme end, of course, the only solution left to them is suicide.

 As one state granted waivers, protests erupted in other states, hoping to reap similar benefits.
-As state after state goes to polls, the demand for farm-loan waivers tends to get louder.
-With the fear of paying for it with a political defeat, governments have caved in.
+As state after state goes to polls, the demand for farm-loan waivers is only expected to get louder.
+With the fear of paying for it with a political defeat, governments cave in.

 But what makes good political sense, rarely makes for good moral and economic sense.